Question

 Strategic

-Best when your research involved assessing options, comparing alternatives, or making strategic recommendations
+Best when your research involved making judgments or assessments about options, performance, or strategic decisions

 Studied